kaneda59/movexml/README.md

 # compatibility

-all version of Delphi XE nn
+all versions of Delphi XE nn

 if you want to compile in older version of Delphi, changes the uses units
-example: System.SysUtils by System
+example: System.SysUtils by SysUtils